-Take precautions when working on or near fragile surfaces.
-Clean up oil, grease, paint, and dirt immediately to prevent slipping; and Where possible provide fall protection measures e.g. safety hardness, simple scaff rail for works over 4 meters from ground. folding/guard Keep worksite clean and free of debris on daily basis.
-Provision of first aid kit with bandages, antibiotic cream, etc. or health care facilities a drinking water. and enough Keep corrosive fluids and other toxic materials in properly sealed containers for coldisposal in properly secured areas. lection and Ensure adequate toilet facilities for workers from outside of the community.
-Rope off construction area and secure materials stockpiles/ storage areas from the publ display warning signs including at unsafe locations.
-Do not allow children to play in cons areas.
-Ensure structural openings are covered/protected adequately; Secure loose or light material that is stored on roofs or open floors; Keep hoses, power cords, welding leads, etc. from laying in heavily traveled walkways o r areas; If school children are in the vicinity, include traffic safety personnel to direct traffic du hours, if needed. iring school ) Control driving speed of vehicles particularly when passing through community or nea health center or other sensitive areas. rby school, During heavy rains or emergencies of any kind, suspend all work.
-Fill in all earth borrow-pits once construction is completed to avoid standing water, we diseases and possible drowning. vater-borne 8.
-Other No cutting of trees or destruction of vegetation other than on construction site.
-ICRC v will procure locally sourced materials consistent with traditional construction practices in the commu nities.
-No hunting, fishing, capture of wildlife or collection of plants.
-No use of unapproved toxic materials including lead-based paints, un-bonded asbestos, e etc. No disturbance of cultural or historic sites.
+Where possible provide fall protection measures e.g. safety hardness, simple scaffolding/guard rail for works over 4 meters from ground. d) Keep worksite clean and free of debris on daily basis.
+Provision of first aid kit with bandages, antibiotic cream, etc. or health care facilities and enough drinking water. f) Keep corrosive fluids and other toxic materials in properly sealed containers for collection and disposal in properly secured areas. g) Ensure adequate toilet facilities for workers from outside of the community.
+Rope off construction area and secure materials stockpiles/ storage areas from the public and display warning signs including at unsafe locations.
+Do not allow children to play in construction areas. i) Ensure structural openings are covered/protected adequately; j) Secure loose or light material that is stored on roofs or open floors; k) Keep hoses, power cords, welding leads, etc. from laying in heavily traveled walkways or areas; If school children are in the vicinity, include traffic safety personnel to direct traffic during school hours, if needed.
+Control driving speed of vehicles particularly when passing through community or nearby school, health center or other sensitive areas. n) During heavy rains or emergencies of any kind, suspend all work.
+Fill in all earth borrow-pits once construction is completed to avoid standing water, water-borne diseases and possible drowning.
+8. Other a) No cutting of trees or destruction of vegetation other than on construction site.
+ICRC will procure locally sourced materials consistent with traditional construction practices in the communities. b) No hunting, fishing, capture of wildlife or collection of plants. c) No use of unapproved toxic materials including lead-based paints, un-bonded asbestos, etc. d) No disturbance of cultural or historic sites.